andykamp/docs-docusaurus-ts/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+# Costumization #

+If we only want to show docs (and not blogs) we could:
+- remove all blogs in the **blogs** folder
+- remove the blog item from the configuration so that the link dissapears

+If we also want to remove the homepage and just have the documentatoin:
+- go to intro.md and add `slug: /`  to the frontmatter
+- delete the pages/index.js